TroniusGaming/sdl-gpu/README.md

 CONVERSION
 ==========

-SDL_gpu can be used to replace the SDL_Render subsystem of SDL2.
+SDL_gpu can be used to replace the SDL_Render subsystem of SDL.
 SDL_gpu uses GPU_Target to represent a render target (a render destination, e.g. the screen) instead of an SDL_Renderer object.
 SDL_gpu also uses GPU_Image as a texture container (a render source) instead of SDL_Texture.

 Here is a list of most of the comparable functions: